-The court held a public hearing on the proposal last year and discussed it but has not yet made a decision on whether to grant it.
+The court held a public hearing on the proposal last year and discussed it but has not yet made a decision on whether to approve it.

-One change adds language that says the board will include expenses incurred from direct lobbying of the Wisconsin Legislature and the U.S. Congress in calculating the amount lawyers can choose to take back from their dues that is spent on activities that do not regulate the profession or improve legal services.
+One change adds language that says the board will include expenses incurred from direct lobbying of the Wisconsin Legislature and the U.S. Congress in calculating the amount lawyers can choose to take back from their dues.
 That amount is known as the Keller dues reduction.

-The board, after the vote on the two policies, approved a $9.95 Keller dues reduction that was calculated using the new policy.
+The board, after the vote on the two policies, approved a $9.95 Keller dues reduction.

 The second change the bar approved Friday modifies the bar’s policy for allowing access to the records of bar employees.